laruence/yar/README.md

 ## Introduce

-Yar is a RPC framwork which aim to provide a simply and easy way to communication between PHP applications
+Yar is a RPC framwork which aim to provide a simply and easy way for communicating between PHP applications

 It also provide ability to call remote services concurrently.